trendmicro-frontend/react-validation/README.md

 ## Creating Custom Components

-Instead of using built-it components, you can use `createForm` and `createFormControl` HOCs to create your own components:
+Instead of using built-it components, you can use `createForm` and `createFormControl` to wrap your own components:

 ```jsx
 import { createForm, createFormControl } from '@trendmicro/react-validation';